Ephesians 1

 “In love he predestined us for adoption to himself as sons through Jesus Christ, according to the purpose of his will…making known to us the mystery of his will … which he set forth in Christ as a plan for the fullness of time, to unite all things in him, things in heaven and things on earth.
 In him we have obtained an inheritance, having been predestined according to the purpose of him who works all things according to the counsel of his will” — Ephesians 1:4-13 (abridged)

-The kicker here is what the word “we” and “us” means.
-If “us” means “you and I individually”, then this leans more Calvinist.
+Calvinists use this verse to say that our salvations are all predestined, but is that what Paul means by “predestined us for adoption”?
+The entire chapter hinges on who Paul is referring to when he says “we” and “us”.
+Calvinists read “us” as those whom God chose to save.
 However, if “us” means “Jews and Greeks collectively”, then the entire lens of this verse changes.
 Basically, is Paul speaking in corporate terms, or in individual ones?

 Calvin Attributes a Lost Letter